Nyctophilia1102/FixMTK/README.md

 # FixMTK
 A tool to fix your MTK devices

-I am not author of this tool, i collect and modify to help people use this tool easier,.If you are the author, please contact me via my facebook account.Thank you
+I am not author of this tool, i collect and modify to help people use this tool easier,.If you are the author, please contact me via my facebook account.Thank you.

 Facebook.com/HuyAkiro

 https://www.python.org/downloads/